 Read the instructions

-I cannot overstate how important it is to read the manufacturer’s instructions and make sure to add the right amount of DE.
+I cannot overstate the importance of reading the manufacturer’s instructions and making sure to add the right amount of DE.
 The amount of DE powder to add can vary from product to product, so it is important to add the right amount, or your filter will not run correctly.
-It is equally important to know when the pressure is too high or low.
+Knowing when the pressure is too high or low is equally important.

 A lot can happen to your DE filter, but most problems can be solved pretty quickly if you’re prepared with proper maintenance and know what to look for.
 Head over to my article on common pool filter problems for more maintenance tips on other types of filters.